 Our top picks

-After testing and consideration, our favorite cutting board for meat is the Epicurean Gourmet Series 15-Inch-by-11-Inch.
+After testing and consideration, our favorite cutting board for meat is the Epicurean Gourmet Series.

-If you are on a budget the Prepworks by Progressive Cutting Board.
+If you are on a budget the Prepworks by Progressive Cutting Board from Amazon is a great choice.
 The groove helps prevent any mess and the fact that this unit is dishwasher safe make cleaning a cinch.
 Remember, all plastic cutting boards will show scarring and should be replaced after two years and this unit is no exception.

 It is made from polyurethane, which is a type of plastic that is extremely strong, long lasting, and looks great.
 This board is nice and big, small boards can be a hassle and a board should always be longer than your favorite chef’s knife.
 Clean up is very easy and you can toss it in the dishwasher.